Kimera Evo 37: History

-In May 2021, the Italian former rally driver Luca Betti presented a new edition, which, like the Rally 037, is based on a Lancia Beta Montecarlo.
+In May 2021, the Italian former rally driver Luca Betti presented a new car inspired by the original Rally 037, which, like the 037, is based on a Lancia Beta Montecarlo.
 However, only the passenger cell with the chassis number came from the Montecarlo.
 The remaining components were newly developed.
-The new edition, limited to 37 copies, had its public premiere at the Goodwood Festival of Speed in July 2021.
+The new car, limited to 37 copies, had its public premiere at the Goodwood Festival of Speed in July 2021.
 Production takes place in Piedmont, Italy at Kimera Automobili.
-The company name comes from the Italian language and stands for the chimera, a hybrid creature from Greek mythology.
-It can also be seen on the manufacturer's emblem.
-The base price of the sports car before taxes initially was €400.000, but following major upgrades in terms of materials and technologies used, it was gradually raised to €720.000 in 2024.
+The company name comes from the Italian language and stands for the chimera, a hybrid creature from Greek mythology, which can also be seen on the manufacturer's emblem.
+The base price of the car before taxes initially was €400.000, but following upgrades in terms of materials and technologies used, it was gradually raised to €720.000 in 2024.